Common Web Terminology

 Listings on search engine results pages that appear because of their relevance to the user's input, as opposed to being advertisements.
 In contrast, non-organic search results (or sponsored results) may include pay-per-click advertising.

 An approach to website design that makes use of flexible layouts and media queries.
-The goal of this approach is to create websites that detect the visitor's device, screen size, and orientation and change the layout accordingly.
+The goal of this approach is to create websites that detect the visitor's device, screen size and orientation, and use this information to change the layout accordingly.

 An action that occurs when a user places their mouse over a page element that has a rollover effect applied to it.
 The presence of the mouse causes the element's appearance to change, typically its font color or background color, or for related elements to become visible.